ZeroOrI/UpdatingWiki/readme.md

 **Anime adapted first 3 volumes of light novel and pool episode from volume 4.5.
 But scenes related to Kei was cut off or changed drasically.**

-**Kei Karuizawa apparently begins to date Yōsuke Hirata according to rumors that are spreading among the students.**
+**Kei Karuizawa apparently began to date Yōsuke Hirata according to rumors that was spreading among the students.**

-**After school is out for one day, The Idiot Trio invites Kiyotaka to go out with them for the evening, including that Kikyō would also be coming.
-She shows up and admits that she had invited Yōsuke Hirata, Kei Karuizawa, Nene Mori, and Chiaki Matsushita to join them after they accendenlty meet each over.
-The awkward group leaves to go look around campus.
+**After school was out for one day, The Idiot Trio invited Kiyotaka to go out with them for the evening, including that Kikyō would also be coming.
+She showed up and admited that she had invited Yōsuke Hirata, Kei Karuizawa, Nene Mori, and Chiaki Matsushita to join them after they accendenlty met each over.
+The awkward group left to go look around campus.
 While they were hanging around the mall, Kei spent 30.000 points on different clothes.
-They talk a bit about relationships until the group's conversation turns into one about the monthly point balances.
-As everyone expresses their opinions about the school's point balances, Kei said that 100.000 points isn't enough for her.**[950] [#950change]
+They talked a bit about relationships until the group's conversation turns into one about the monthly point balances.
+As everyone expresseed their opinions about the school's point balances, Kei said that 100.000 points isn't enough for her.**[950] [#950change]

 **After spending all her points from the first month and D-Class not receiving any, due to their penalties, she asked the girls of her class to lend her some money to buy the 'essentials', managing to gain at least 2000 points from Kikyō Kushida and other girls from her class.**

-**When Chabashira announces to the class that Sudō had gotten in a fight a few days earlier with C-Class students and that the two sides had given conflicting reports of what happened.
-Many of the students from Class 1-D begin to voice their frustration for Sudō and his attitude.
-Although students voice their dissatisfaction, Yōsuke Hirata and Kei Karuizawa back her up and the atmosphere in the class changes into one motivated to prove Sudō innocent.** [10](#475change)
+**When Chabashira announced to the class that Sudō had gotten in a fight a few days earlier with C-Class students and that the two sides had given conflicting reports of what happened.
+Many of the students from Class 1-D began to voice their frustration for Sudō and his attitude.
+Although students voiceed their dissatisfaction, Yōsuke Hirata and Kei Karuizawa backed him up and the atmosphere in the class changed into one motivated to prove Sudō innocent.** [10](#475change)

 **After school, two groups of students were formed in order to search for the potential witness to the event, with Hirata and Karuizawa leading one group and Kushida leading the other.** [11](#12change)

 **The first-year students of the Advanced Nurturing High School went on a luxurious liner for a 2-week cruise trip prepared by the school, after the end-of-term exam.
 Kei and her friend in particular were enjoying the atmosphere and sceneries.** [12](#13change)

 **Arrived on island Yōsuke Hirata lists and discusses the needs of camping spots and necessities.
-The girls and boys sides, particularly Shinohara and Ike, start arguing again about the toilet matter.
-Since a temporary one costs 20 points, the boys want to use just the cardboard ones to preserve their points as much as possible and only spend them when necessary, while the girls object to the idea.
+The girls and boys sides, particularly Shinohara and Ike, started arguing again about the toilet matter.
+Since a temporary one costs 20 points, the boys wanted to use just the cardboard ones to preserve their points as much as possible and only spent them when necessary, while the girls objected to the idea.
 When girls asked opinion of Kei, she said that they should save as many points as possible, even if they have to use cardbox toilet** [13](#11change)

-**Towards the end of the survival test week, Kei was found crying in the girl's tent as her underwear was apparently stolen.
-The girls of her class had Yōsuke check all the boys and their luggage to find it.**

-**While sleeping, the boys suddenly get waken up by the girls, who appear upset.
-Shinohara informs that Karuizawa's underwear has been stolen.
-As their luggage was put outside the tents to make space, Shinohara believes someone has gone through them and taken it.
-Karuizawa is in tears and being comforted by other girls in the tent, while the boys become alerted of the situation.**
+**While sleeping, the boys suddenly got waken up by the girls, who appear upset.
+Shinohara informed that Karuizawa's underwear has been stolen.
+As their luggage was put outside the tents to make space, Shinohara believed someone had gone through them and taken it.
+Karuizawa was in tears and being comforted by other girls in the tent, while the boys became alerted of the situation.**

-**The girls request to live separately from the boys as they still believe the culprit is among them.
-D-Class's unity start falling apart as both sides have a huge argument about it.
-The girls, lead by Karuizawa and Shinohara, ask Hirata for help as they can trust him, but Suzune opposes against it.
-Suzune explains her reasoning and wants another boy, in this case Kiyotaka, to watch over Hirata.
-The girls cast their doubts on him, they think that he acted too suspicious, but Airi tries to defend him.
-Karuizawa lashes out at Airi and starts teasing her, with other girls joining in.
-Unable to bear it, Airi runs off into the forest.** [14](#14change)
+**The girls requested to live separately from the boys as they still believed the culprit is among them.
+D-Class's unity started falling apart as both sides have a huge argument about it.
+The girls, led by Karuizawa and Shinohara, ask Hirata for help as they could trust him, but Suzune opposed against it.
+Suzune explained her reasoning and wants another boy, in this case Kiyotaka, to watch over Hirata.
+The girls castde their doubts on him, they thought that he acted too suspicious, but Airi tried to defend him.
+Karuizawa lashed out at Airi and started teasing her, with other girls joining in.
+Unable to bear it, Airi ran off into the forest.** [14](#14change)

-**After further explanations from Suzune, Karuizawa agrees to let Kiyotaka be on guard as he seems to be the most harmless and Hirata is fine with it.
-Trying to calm both parties, Hirata voices his thoughts over the matter, stating that he does not want the class to doubt their own classmates.
-Someone then mentions Ibuki as a possible suspect but Shinohara and Karuizawa still keep their suspicions on the boys.**
+**After further explanations from Suzune, Karuizawa agreed to let Kiyotaka be on guard as he seems to be the most harmless and Hirata is fine with it.
+Trying to calm both parties, Hirata voiced his thoughts over the matter, stating that he didn't not want the class to doubt their own classmates.
+Someone then mentioned Ibuki as a possible suspect but Shinohara and Karuizawa still kept their suspicions on the boys.**

 **Unlike the boys’ tent, which was Spartan-like in its lack of comfort, the girls’ tent was completely different.
 It was spacious, with a floor mat on the ground so that they wouldn’t have to sleep on the hard earth.
 There were several pillows inflated with air.
 On top of that was a battery-powered cordless fan.
 Girls hadn’t sacrificed anything from the very start.
 They’d simply bought whatever they needed.
 It was Karuizawa-san and the others asked for these.
 Apparently, they’d secretly indulged themselves quite well.**  [15](#15change)

-**When D-Class returns to the ship, they met Suzune, that still looking pale, and the students gather around her.
-Karuizawa apologises for what she said, stating that Ibuki was the underwear theft and Kiyotaka has told them everything.
-She says that Suzune had tried to chase after Ibuki, and she also found out C-Class and A-Class leaders and told Hirata about it.**
+**When D-Class returned to the ship, they met Suzune, that still looking pale, and the students gathered around her.
+Karuizawa apologized for what she said, stating that Ibuki was the underwear theft and Kiyotaka has told them everything.
+She said that Suzune had tried to chase after Ibuki, and she also found out C-Class and A-Class leaders and told Hirata about it.**

 __Spoilers__

-**Before next exam starts Kei gives a monologue reflecting on how nothing has changed since she entered the school.
+**Before next exam started Kei gave a monologue reflecting on how nothing has changed since she entered the school.
 From the beginning, she had no intention of changing anything, as she simply understands herself more than anyone else, both in strengths and weaknesses.
-Even when no one likes her she still doesn't want to change, because she had wanted this.
-Looking at herself in the mirror after getting out of the bathroom, she suddenly feels dizzy and throws up.
-She keeps asking herself on the reason for her sufferings, without being able to change anything from the past.
+Even when no one liked her she still didn't want to change, because she had wanted this.
+Looking at herself in the mirror after getting out of the bathroom, she suddenly felt dizzy and throws up.
+She keep asking herself on the reason for her sufferings, without being able to change anything from the past.
 As such, she will do anything to protect herself, to ensure that will never happen again.
-She declares herself a 'parasite', a weak creature incapable of surviving on its own.** [16](#16change)
+She declared herself a 'parasite', a weak creature incapable of surviving on its own.** [16](#16change)

 **After returning on the ship, Hirata and Kiyotaka were relaxing at their room.
 Hirata tells Kiyotaka about his plan on having lunch with Karuizawa and invites him to tag along.
 Kiyotaka denies, stating he would probably not get along with Karuizawa's group.
 Hirata insists on inviting him and asks whether it would be fine if there's only two of them.
 Kiyotaka says Karuizawa may not be happy with it as an attempt to decline, but Hirata reassures him, saying that he has limited opportunities to eat together with him while he can eat with Karuizawa whenever he wants.
 Kiyotaka doesn't have a choice and and agrees to his suggestion.**

-**Hirata wants to find a way for getting help from Suzune but before two of them can come to some conclusion, Karuizawa approaches them and calls out to Hirata.
-While Hirata tries telling her about their cancelled lunch, Karuizawa and her friends join in and quickly push Kiyotaka out of the group.** [17](#17change)
+**Hirata wanted to find a way for getting help from Suzune but before two of them can come to some conclusion, Karuizawa approached them and called out to Hirata.
+While Hirata tried telling her about their cancelled lunch, Karuizawa and her friends joined in and quickly push Kiyotaka out of the group.** [17](#17change)

-**At 18:00, Karuizawa enters and sits down.
-There is Mashima, Class A's homeroom teacher, along with three of his classmates, Hideo Sotomura and Teruhiko Yukimura, and Kiyotaka Ayanokoji, and one empty seat.
-She wonders why her classmates are also there but gets reprimanded by Mashima for being late.
+**At 18:00, Karuizawa entered and sat down.
+There was Mashima, Class A's homeroom teacher, along with three of his classmates, Hideo Sotomura and Teruhiko Yukimura, and Kiyotaka Ayanokoji, and one empty seat.
+She wondered why her classmates are also there but got reprimanded by Mashima for being late.

-**Mashima then explains the contents of the new special exam.
-The four of them will also be in the same group and they may be joined in by some other students, who are also receiving the same explanations in other rooms.
-Karuizawa berates that she has to be in the same room as the three boys and prefers to be with Hirata.
+**Mashima then explained the contents of the new special exam.
+The four of them will also be in the same group and they may be joined in by some other students, who was also receiving the same explanations in other rooms.
+Karuizawa berated that she had to be in the same room as the three boys and prefers to be with Hirata.
 Unable to stay silent, Kei reflexively spoke up with one question after another.
-Yukimura loses his patience and starts arguing with her, but Kiyotaka quickly intervenes.
-Mashima briefly scolds them and tells them to get along, but Karuizawa refuses and expresses her disgust.
-Karuizawa then asks Mashima on why only the four of them are getting this explanation, with Mashima explaining that there's a risk of confusing the students if the exam itself is not explained like this in advance, since there isn't just one class being divided but 3 to 5 people from each class being divided into groups.**
+Yukimura lost his patience and starts arguing with her, but Kiyotaka quickly intervened.
+Mashima briefly scolded them and told them to get along, but Karuizawa refused and expressesed her disgust.
+Karuizawa then asked Mashima on why only the four of them are getting this explanation, with Mashima explaining that there's a risk of confusing the students if the exam itself was not explained like this in advance, since there wasn't just one class being divided but 3 to 5 people from each class being divided into groups.**

 ~~There was another exam on the ship after their return from the survival island.
 In this exam, their objective was to find a traitor hidden among the groups that were divided into 12 different groups based on the Chinese zodiac's names among all classes.
 Kei was put into the same group as Kiyotaka, Teruhiko Yukimura, Hideo Sotomura,~~ __Beside her classmates she was put in group__ ~~and~~ of students from other classes such as Honami Ichinose from B-Class, Machida from A-Class, and Mio Ibuki and Shiho Manabe from C-Class. ~~Kei couldn't hide her dissatisfaction when seeing Kiyotaka and others as her groupmates.~~ **Kei couldn't hide her dissatisfaction when seeing Mio Ibuki as her groupmates.** [18](#18change)